Of course, you should start blogging this year (2026) and beyond.

 Without valuable information on your site, everything we’ve done so far counts for nothing.

-Initially, you may find writing a bit tedious and time-consuming task.
+Initially, you may find writing a bit tedious and time-consuming.
 But as you practice and read other people’s blogs daily, you’ll discover that writing is enjoyable and stress-free.

 Before you go ahead with publishing content, keyword research is essential.
 If you want to get found online, primarily through search engines, do keyword research before writing your blog post.

-Keyword research differentiates people who find you through SERP and those who will not.
+Keyword research differentiates people who find you through SERP from those who will not.

 One of my favorite keyword research tools is Semrush keyword magic.